Seville is the capital of southern Spain’s Andalusia region, and also the fourth largest city in Spain.

 Banks are generally open Monday to Friday from 08:30 to 13:00 and sometimes on Saturday from 08:30 to 13:00.
 Some banks also have afternoon banking hours on Thursday.

 All major credit cards, including Eurocard, Diners, Visa and MasterCard are accepted in most of the establishments like restaurants, hotels and stores.
 When paying by credit card for your shopping, you will be asked to show identification.
 Please have your ID card or passport with you all the time, other ways they may refuse to accept your credit card as payment.

 Travel checks can be cashed in most of the banks and exchange offices.

 Churches, Synagogues, Mosques

-In Athens all religions are allowed and practiced by many citizens.
-Please contact your hotel concierge for current times of services or nearby churches.
+Although Seville (like the rest of Spain) is basically Catholic, all religions are allowed and practised.
+Please contact your hotel concierge for current times of services or nearby places of worship.

-The official currency in Greece is Euro (€).
-You can exchange your currency in exchange offices and banks which clearly display Currency exchange rates.
+The official currency in Spain is the Euro (€).
+You can exchange your currency without any limits for the total amount at all banks as well as many exchange offices in Seville.
 When you are exchanging your currency, you need your passport or official ID card.
 If you do not have it with you, the bank may refuse to exchange your currency.

 Restaurants and Nightlife